Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650879129/cms/CleanShot_2022-04-25_at_10.31.53_2x_ebsuwa.png)

 * Click the Theme button
 * Beside the 'Theme' label, select Darkest

 ##### Add a logo, title and description

 * Add an Image from the Elements dropdown
-  * In the settings panel, under URL, link to your your image.
+  * In the settings panel, under URL, link to your image.
 We will use:

     [Link to image]()
   * Under size, change the width to `48px`.